hsnlab/escape/escape/doc/source/index.rst

 The visualization feature can be enabled with the ``--visualization`` command line argument.

-The `visualization` section contains the connection parameters for a remote visualization
+The `visualization` config section contains the connection parameters for the remote visualization.

+Schematic config description:

     `url`
         (:any:`string`) Base URL of the remote database, e.g. ``http://localhost:8081``